Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Price and Value

-When it comes to making a purchase, one of the most critical factors to consider is the price and value of the vehicle.
+When it comes to making a purchase, one of the most critical factors to consider is the price and of the vehicle.
 It’s essential to understand what you’re getting for your money, and whether the price tag is justified by the features, performance, and overall experience.

 Base Model Pricing Comparison